 The Benefits Of Running Without Technology

-Don’t get me wrong – I LOVE my Garmin (I currently use a Garmin Fenix 3 and adore it!).
+Don’t get me wrong – I LOVE my Garmin.
 I love having it calculate my distance and pace, and for giving me Frank (my virtual training partner, who I occasionally manipulate when I need to boost my ego).

 I wouldn’t give up my Garmin for anything.
-In fact, I often act as a race pacer where I spend the entire race with my eyes glued to my Garmin and my splits.
-Obsessing over a specific pace and spending hours on end staring at my watch.
+In fact, I often act as a race pacer where I spend the entire race with my eyes glued to my Garmin and my splits, constantly obsessing over a specific pace.

 That said, runners shouldn’t always be so reliant on tech.